 Reach out to a treatment provider for free today.

-DMT is metabolized by the body very quickly, with one study showing that injected DMT was below the limit of detection within 1 hour.
+DMT is metabolized by the body very quickly; a study showed that injected DMT was below the limit of detection within 1 hour.
 Most standard drug tests do not screen for DMT, but specific tests may be able to detect DMT via urine or hair follicle for a few days after use.
-A person who regularly uses hallucinogens may develop a behavioral addiction and feel as though they need the drugs to be themselves or maintain their sense of purpose.
+A person who regularly uses Hallucinogens may develop a behavioral addiction and feel as though they need the drugs to be themselves or maintain their sense of purpose.
 In fact, in the study published in the Journal of Psychopharmacology, respondents stated that the main reason they consumed 5-MeO-DMT was for spiritual exploration.
-Spiritual exploration accounted for 68% of the reasoning, followed by recreation at 18%, and psychological healing at 12%.
+Spiritual exploration accounted for 68% of the reasoning, followed by recreation at 18% and psychological healing at 12%.

-Detoxification centers will be able to assist those looking for help in discontinuing hallucinogen use.
+Detoxification centers will be able to assist those looking for help in discontinuing Hallucinogen use.
 The majority of DMT users also experiment with other drugs, so an inpatient rehabilitation facility may be appropriate for someone needing to detox and recover from multiple substance use disorders.
-A treatment provider can answer rehab-related questions if you or a loved one are considering seeking treatment.
+Contact a treatment provider can answer rehab-related questions if you or a loved one are considering seeking treatment.